Comparator: Speed and power

 While in general comparators are "fast," their circuits are not immune to the classic speed-power tradeoff.
 High speed comparators use transistors with larger aspect ratios and hence also consume more power.
 Depending on the application, select either a comparator with high speed or one that saves power.
-For example, nano-powered comparators in space-saving chip-scale packages (UCSP), DFN or SC70 packages such as MAX9027, LTC1540, LPV7215, MAX9060 and MCP6541 are ideal for ultra-low-power, portable applications.
-Likewise if a comparator is needed to implement a relaxation oscillator circuit to create a high speed clock signal then comparators having few nano seconds of propagation delay may be suitable.
-ADCMP572 (CML output), LMH7220 (LVDS Output), MAX999 (CMOS output / TTL output), LT1719 (CMOS output / TTL output), MAX9010 (TTL output), and MAX9601 (PECL output) are examples of some good high speed comparators.
+For example, nano-powered comparators in space-saving chip-scale packages (UCSP), DFN or SC70 packages such as MAX9027, LTC1540, LPV7215, MAX9060, and MCP6541, are ideal for ultra-low-power, portable applications.
+Likewise if a comparator is needed to implement a relaxation oscillator circuit to create a high speed clock signal then comparators having few Nanoseconds of propagation delay may be suitable.
+ADCMP572 (CML output), LMH7220 (LVDS Output), MAX999 (CMOS output / TTL output), LT1719 (CMOS output / TTL output), MAX9010 (TTL output), and MAX9601 (PECL output), are examples of some good high speed comparators.

 Hysteresis

 A comparator normally changes its output state when the voltage between its inputs crosses through approximately zero volts.
 Small voltage fluctuations due to noise, always present on the inputs, can cause undesirable rapid changes between the two output states when the input voltage difference is near zero volts.
 To prevent this output oscillation, a small hysteresis of a few millivolts is integrated into many modern comparators.

-For example, the LTC6702, MAX9021 and MAX9031 have internal hysteresis desensitizing them from input noise.
+For example, the LTC6702, MAX9021, and MAX9031, have internal hysteresis desensitizing them from input noise.
 In place of one switching point, hysteresis introduces two: one for rising voltages, and one for falling voltages.
 The difference between the higher-level trip value (VTRIP+) and the lower-level trip value (VTRIP-) equals the hysteresis voltage (VHYST).

 If the comparator does not have internal hysteresis or if the input noise is greater than the internal hysteresis then an external hysteresis network can be built using positive feedback from the output to the non-inverting input of the comparator.
 The resulting Schmitt trigger circuit gives additional noise immunity and a cleaner output signal.
-Some comparators such as LMP7300, LTC1540, MAX931, MAX971 and ADCMP341 also provide the hysteresis control through a separate hysteresis pin.
+Some comparators such as LMP7300, LTC1540, MAX931, MAX971, and ADCMP341, also provide the hysteresis control through a separate hysteresis pin.
 These comparators make it possible to add a programmable hysteresis without feedback or complicated equations.
 Using a dedicated hysteresis pin is also convenient if the source impedance is high since the inputs are isolated from the hysteresis network.
 When hysteresis is added then a comparator cannot resolve signals within the hysteresis band.